 Seeking refuge, I gazed up at the star-lit sky for a moment.
 But I was quickly distracted by those weeds.
 My eyes lowered once again to see them before returning back up to the stars.
 This time, I made up my mind that I wasn’t going to look out at those weeds anymore.

 As I focused on the heavens above, I could feel my desire to reach up to God increase.
-After about 20 minutes of singing praises and seeking Him, I pressed my cheek flat against a window pane so that I could see more sky.
+After about twenty minutes of singing praises and seeking Him, I pressed my cheek flat against a window pane so I could see more sky.
 When I did this, I saw the brightest star of all.
-It was straight overhead, and I would’ve missed it if I hadn’t pressed in and set my eyes vertically.
+It was straight overhead.
+I would’ve missed it if I hadn’t pressed in and set my eyes vertically.